 - Take 2 tablespoons of water and 1 tablespoon of all-purpose flour to make a paste and keep aside.

-- Roll each ball into 6-inch diameter circles and cut each circle in half.
+- Knead the dough for a minute.
+Divide the dough into 4 equal parts and make into balls.
+Roll each ball into 6-inch diameter circles and cut each circle in half.

 - Spread the paste lightly all along the edge of one semicircle.
 Pick this semicircle up with both hands and fold it into a cone shape.
 Pinch the side of this cone so that it is completely sealed.